zuiko21/minimOS/hard/minipet.md

 - **Duplicate scanlines** per char (another CRTC tweak). _This means a different arranging of CRTC raster address lines_.
-- Optionally, redesigning PETSCII font in an **8x16 pixel** fashion, thus keeping most of the original raster address lines configuration, minus the `/NO_ROW` signal generation.
+- Optionally, redesigning PETSCII font in an **8x16 pixel** fashion, thus waiving the previous issue.
 - Speeding up CPU up to **~1.57 MHz**, in order to match the VGA's _25.175 MHz dot clock_.

-In case analog-TV compatibility is needed, first option is to be implemented, at the standard clock rate, with somewhat compressed characters. _In any case would the regular ROM contents be compatible with the external monitor_, but tweaking the CRTC's register list is an easy task.
+In case _analog-TV compatibility_ is needed, first option is to be implemented, at the standard clock rate, with somewhat compressed characters. _In any case would the regular ROM contents be compatible with the external monitor_, but tweaking the CRTC's register list is an easy task.

+One doubt remains, however: it is said that, when switching between "text" and "graphic" modes, some extra _blank_ scanlines are configured.
+This means the CRTC registers are tweaked upon mode change, which will definitely affect VGA compatibility.
+Original code must be patched in order to disable this "feature".

 ## Static RAM